tlevine/tmk_keyboard/keyboard/atreus/keymap_tlevine.rst

 * I excluded keys that I would never purposely use.
 * The shift key is on the left side, and the layout is mostly split such that the right side contains the keys that are often pressed with shift.
+* The bold minus ("-") key becomes the bootloader key when reset mode is entered.

 Bottom row
 -----------